FarronF/limerick-council-meetings/meetings/2020/10/02-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 24th July 2020.md

 He stated that 1,587 hours of CCTV was downloaded between January to May 2020 with 429 CCTV

-cameras across the city and county.---
+cameras across the city and county.
+---
 Mr. Bilauca outlined the following Limerick City CCTV operations which were noted by the members:

 32 CCTV cameras in St. Mary’s Park